 Applications of a Reluctance Motor

-- Simple construction as there is no slip rings, no brushes and no DC field windings).
+- Simple construction as there are no slip rings, no brushes, and no DC field windings.

 - Low cost

 - Maintenance is easy.

 - It is used for many constant speed applications such as electric clock timers, signaling devices, recording instruments, etc.